taosdata/taosadapter/README.md

 ## Memory usage optimization

-taosAdapter will monitor memory usage during its running.
+taosAdapter will monitor itself memory usage during its running.
 You can adjust its thresholds via two parameters.
+The valid value is from -1 to 100.
+The unit is the percentage of physical memory on the system.

 * pauseQueryMemoryThreshold
 * pauseAllMemoryThreshold